LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 - online students will take the quiz In the Instructional Testing Center in the Center Building, room 311.
 See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures.

-  Students who live outside the Eugene/Springfield area can send an email to [online@lanecc.edu](mailto:online@lanecc.edu) well in advance of the test dates to arrange for your midterm and final to be proctored at a location near you.
+  Students who live outside the Eugene/Springfield area can send an email to [online@lanecc.edu](mailto:online@lanecc.edu) two weeks in advance of the test date to arrange for your midterm and final to be proctored at a location near you.
+Copy your instructor on the email.

 ### Code Reviews